Collaborative Parameter Learning: Mitigating Forgetting via Parameter-Level Gradient Analysis: Definition of Learning and Forgetting

-Eq.~\eqref{eq:delta_loss_E} reveals a critical insight: the loss on the Mastered Set increases when the gradient similarity is negative.
+Eq.~\eqref{eq:delta_loss_E} reveals a critical insight: the loss on $\mathcal{M}$ increases when the gradient similarity is negative.
 Therefore, mastered samples with more negative gradient similarity (i.e., stronger alignment in the opposite direction) are more susceptible to catastrophic forgetting.